ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 #### R7 : It shall be possible to specify a subset of parameters (which could be empty) to compute regression.
-For instance, if our test is dependent on a vector size, we may want to compute a linear regression to know how the performances are dependent on the cycle size.
+For instance, if our test is dependent on a vector size, we may want to compute a linear regression to know how the performances are dependent on the vector size.

-But, our test may also depend on another parameter B which are not interesting us in the regression.
+But, our test may also depend on another parameter B which is not interesting us in the regression.
 In that case, the regression formula should not take into account B. And we would have several regression formula for each value of the parameter B.

 The parameters of the tests would be Vector Size and B but the Summary parameter only Vector Size.

 #### R8 : The concept of a test suite shall be supported.
-A test suite is a set of tests using the same data.
+A test suite is a set of tests packaged with some data.

 ### Test execution